harrybarnard/harrybarnard.com/content/profile/_index.md

 I use opensource technologies as much as possible and am constantly seeking new opportunities to become involved in the opensource development community.

-I am currently focused on developing my Golang programming skills and am gaining competence in Rust whilst developing experimental systems for small embedded computers such as the Raspberry Pi.
+I am currently focused on developing my Golang programming skills and am gaining competence in Rust, TypeScript and React whilst developing experimental systems for small embedded computers such as the Raspberry Pi.

 ### Music